-To ensure quick response and decreased adverse outcome in the event of a failure, each side (upstream and downstream) of the special permit segment must have and maintain operable automatic shutdown valves (ASV) or remote-controlled valves (RCV).
-CIG must monitor valves through a control room with a supervisory control and data acquisition (SCADA) system.
+To ensure quick response and decreased adverse outcome in the event of a failure, each side (upstream and downstream) of each special permit segment must have and maintain operable automatic shutdown valves (ASV) or remote-controlled valves (RCV).
+TGP must monitor valves through a control room with a supervisory control and data acquisition (SCADA) system.
 In addition to the mainline valves, should a crossover or lateral connect between the valve locations, additional isolation valves may be required.
+To ensure a leak is discovered promptly, leakage surveys are required twice a year.